alexjasson/templechess/README.md

 # templechess
 Templechess is a single threaded chess move generator written in C with no hash table.
 With my Intel i5-10210U Processor (max 4.2GHz) it completes perft(7) from the starting position in ~8.5 seconds which equates to ~376M nps.

+It assumes a UNIX-like operating system such as linux or mac and would need to be modified to compile on windows.

 ## Compilation
 ```
 cd src